Last Updated on

 Well, we can do just that when we add a line to each of the first four vowels.
 That way, we can simply learn four more of the vowels!

-Commit these to memory.
+Learn these characters and commit them to memory.

 So, there are only ten Korean vowels and we already know eight of them.

 Luckily, we saved the easiest two for last.
-The last two vowels are just lines as well — one horizontal and the other vertical.
+The last two Hangul vowels are just lines as well — one horizontal and the other vertical.

 Luckily we’ve got some visual associations for that!

-The first is the “tree vowel.”
+The first one is the “tree vowel.”
 It is so-called (at least by us) because it’s tall and straight!

 Notice how the double e in “tree” creates the long E sound.
 The Korean character with the same sound (ㅣ) looks like a tree, making it easy to remember.

 And the most picturesque landscapes are not complete without a brook.
-This next vowel is long and straight just like a brook!
+This next Hangul vowel is long and straight just like a brook!

 Also, notice the sound the double o in “brook” makes.
 This is the same sound the final Korean vowel makes.
 This vowel (ㅡ) is just a horizontal line.